BenGravell/traffic-monitor/SETUP.md

 python traffic/region/extract_regions.py
 ```

-to extract the detection regions from thte video.
+to extract the detection regions from the video.